A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Proposed Methodology

 We estimate the joint PMF (discretized PDF) by applying a low-rank factorization to the discretized data.
 Specifically, we adopt the SQUAREM-PMF algorithm proposed in \cite{chege2022efficient}, which extends the expectation-maximization (EM) algorithm proposed in \cite{yeredor2019maximum} with a squared iterative methods (SQUAREM) acceleration step, thereby improving convergence speed even when the data are only partially observed.
 In this framework, the joint PMF tensor $\bm{\mathcal{X}}$ is constrained to have a CPD of rank $R$.
 The discretized observations are used in a maximum-likelihood (ML) setting \cite{yeredor2019maximum}:

-The EM updates for $\{\bm{A}_n\}$ and $\lambdab$ are derived from the objective \ref{eq:ml_obj}.
+The EM updates for $\{\bm{A}_n\}$ and $\lambdab$ are derived from the objective \eqref{eq:ml_obj}.
 However, EM typically exhibits slow convergence.

 SQUAREM-PMF addresses this limitation by squaring the standard EM fixed-point updates.
-At each iteration, it computes two successive EM steps, then performs a polynomial extrapolation in parameter space to accelerate convergence—while preserving the monotonic likelihood increase guaranteed by EM.
-Numerical evidence in \cite{chege2022efficient} shows that SQUAREM-PMF can substantially reduce the iteration count and run time compared to both plain EM and other factorization-based approaches, making it an efficient and stable choice for the discretized PDF factorization step in our proposed methodology.
+At each iteration, it computes two successive EM steps, then performs a polynomial extrapolation in parameter space to accelerate convergence--while preserving the monotonic likelihood increase guaranteed by EM.
+Numerical evidence in~\cite{chege2022efficient} shows that SQUAREM-PMF can substantially reduce the iteration count and run time compared to both plain EM and other factorization-based approaches, making it an efficient choice for the PMF estimation step in our proposed methodology.